 Note: Metro has not developed the modeling tools to forecast crashes.
-Instead, the system evaluation identifies how much the region needs to reduce serious crashes in order to maintain progress toward it target of eliminating serious crashes by 2035, and compares the results to current data in order to assess whether the region is on track to meet its safety target.
+Instead, the system evaluation identifies how much the region needs to reduce serious crashes in order to maintain progress toward it target of eliminating serious crashes by 2035 and compares the results to current data in order to assess whether the region is on track to meet its safety target.

-Goal 3: Equitable Transportation
+Goal 3: Equitable transportation

-Transportation system disparities experienced by Black, Indigenous and people of color and people with low incomes, are eliminated.
-The disproportionate barriers people of color, people who speak limited English, people with low incomes, people with disabilities, older adults, youth and other marginalized communities face in meeting their travel needs are removed.
+Transportation system disparities experienced by Black, Indigenous and people of color and people with low incomes are eliminated.
+The disproportionate barriers that people of color, people who speak limited English, people with low incomes, people with disabilities, older adults, youth and other marginalized communities face in meeting their travel needs are removed.

-- Objective 3.1 Transportation Equity Eliminate disparities related to access, safety, affordability and health outcomes experienced by people of color and other marginalized communities. - Objective 3.2 Barrier Free Transportation Eliminate barriers that people of color, low income people, youth, older adults, people with disabilities and other marginalized communities face to meeting their travel needs.
+- Objective 3.1 Transportation equity Eliminate disparities related to access, safety, affordability and health outcomes experienced by people of color and other marginalized communities. - Objective 3.2 Barrier-free transportation Eliminate barriers that people of color, people with low incomes, youth, older adults, people with disabilities and other marginalized communities face to meeting their travel needs.